pramsudirman/local-ai-agent-thai-market/README.md

 🛠 The "I Have No Budget" Tech Stack
 --
 Building an AI agent is quite easy when you have a supercomputer and a venture capital firm paying your electric bill.
 It is significantly more "charming" when you are doing it on a MacBook Air M1 with 8GB of RAM.
+Since I've been Head of Program at a GovTech company in Indonesia, combined with 5 good years in Product Management specialized in Fintech, hence, the importance of data soverignity.

-Because my laptop has the memory capacity of a caffeinated squirrel, I had to make some choices:
+Then another issue, my laptop has the memory capacity of a caffeinated squirrel, I had to make some choices:

 The Brains: Ollama running Qwen2.5:3b.
 Why 3b?
 Because if I run anything larger, the fanless Air starts to emit a smell like a toaster oven, and my keyboard becomes hot enough to sear a scallop.